status-im/status-web/apps/website/docs/your-profile-and-preferences/index.md

 ---
+title: Your profile and preferences
 ---

-# Your profile and preferences

 Set up your Status profile and notifications, customize your settings and fix common issues.